ovisly/docusaurus-blog-reactions/README.md

 ![Blog reactions in Docusaurus with Firebase](./assets/banner.png)

-For the step-by-step guide, see [here](https://blog.ovisly.com/docusaurus-blog-reactions).
+For the step-by-step guide, see [here](https://heromode.app/blog/docusaurus-blog-reactions) or [here](https://blog.ovisly.com/docusaurus-blog-reactions).